VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -pushmetrics.extraLabel array
+It overrides httpAuth.* settings -prevCacheRemovalPercent float
+     Items in the previous caches are removed when the percent of requests it serves becomes lower than this value.
+Higher values reduce memory usage at the cost of higher CPU usage.
+See also -cacheExpireDuration (default 0.1)
+  -pushmetrics.extraLabel array
      Optional labels to add to metrics pushed to -pushmetrics.url .
 For example, -pushmetrics.extraLabel='instance="foo"' adds instance="foo" label to all the metrics pushed to -pushmetrics.url
      Supports an array of values separated by comma or specified via multiple flags.